Meet the KMS Directors and Associates

 Director of Bands, Karns Middle School

-Mr. Bowling is a nineteen-year veteran of music education.
+Mr. Bowling is a twenty-year veteran of music education.
 During his career, Mr. Bowling has had the pleasure of leading instrumental ensembles at every grade level in Tennessee, Georgia, and Connecticut.
-His concert, marching, and jazz ensembles have consistently received top ratings at state and national competitions.
-Mr. Bowling is a 2018 recipient of the National Band Association’s “Citation of Excellence” for his his work in instrumental music.
+Mr. Bowling is a 2018 recipient of the National Band Association’s “Citation of Excellence” for his work in instrumental music.
 In 2004, Mr. Bowling received the Thomaston-Upson Manufacturers Roundtable “Teacher of Excellence” award for his work with students at Upson-Lee Middle School.

 Mr. Bowling received his undergraduate degree from the University of Tennessee, Knoxville where he studied conducting with WJ Julian, trombone with Don Hough, and jazz with Donald Brown and Bill Scarlet.
 In 2003, Mr. Bowling completed his graduate studies at the University of Georgia in Athens under the guidance of Dr. David Romines and Dr. John Culvahouse.

 Mr. Bowling’s professional performance credits include the Take Note Big Band, The Cobb Wind Symphony, The Thomaston Brass Quintet, The Danbury Symphony, The Danbury Community Orchestra, The Danbury Brass Band, The Danbury Trombone Outfit, and the Hawthorne Caballeros Drum and Bugle Corps.
 In June of 2018, Mr. Bowling performed with members of the Danbury Music Center in the conducting debut of Mr. Joseph Alessi, principal trombonist with the New York Philharmonic.

 Mr. Bowling is a national clinician and adjudicator, most recently serving as a guest conductor with the combined wind ensembles of Marywood University and Westchester University during their performance tour in China.
 He has also served as a guest lecturer and clinician at Marywood University in Scranton, Pennsylvania for the “Junior Wind Band Celebration.”
 He currently lives in Louisville, Tennessee with his wife Karen.